apache/drill/_docs/install/020-deploying-drill-in-a-cluster.md

 ### Connecting Drill to Data Sources

 You can connect Drill to various types of data sources.
-Refer to [Connect Apache Drill to Data Sources](/docs/connect-a-data-source-introduction) to get configuration instructions for the particular type of data source that you want to connect to Drill.
+Refer to [Connect Apache Drill to Data Sources]({{ site.baseurl }}/docs/connect-a-data-source-introduction) to get configuration instructions for the particular type of data source that you want to connect to Drill.

 ### Starting Drill